chad388/pbassembly-deployments/README.md

   AVG       1,738,562 bp
   N50       23,462,668 bp
   LARGEST   89,926,393 bp
-  Contigs > 1M: 226 ( 2,737,297,469 bp )
+  Contigs > 1M: 226 ( 2,737,297,469 bp ) 94.3%
-  Contigs 250K--1M: 165 ( 79,850,161 bp )
+  Contigs 250K--1M: 165 ( 79,850,161 bp ) 2.8%
-  Contigs 100K--250K: 289 ( 44,227,007 bp )
+  Contigs 100K--250K: 289 ( 44,227,007 bp ) 1.5%
-  Contigs 10K--100K: 990 ( 42,025,274 bp )
+  Contigs 10K--100K: 990 ( 42,025,274 bp ) 1.4%
-  Contigs 5K--10K: 0 ( 0 bp )
+  Contigs 5K--10K: 0 ( 0 bp ) 0%
-  Contigs 2K--5K: 0 ( 0 bp )
+  Contigs 2K--5K: 0 ( 0 bp ) 0%
-  Contigs 0--2K: 0 ( 0 bp )
+  Contigs 0--2K: 0 ( 0 bp ) 0%
   ```

 **N50 Contig Length:** Calculated by ordering every contig from longest to shortest.
 Then, starting from the longest contig, the lengths of each contig are summed until this      running sum total is equivalent to 1/2 of the total length of all contigs in the assembly.
 The length of the shortest contig in the list of contigs that were summed together, is the N50 contig length.
-It is a measure of contiguity and it is one means of comparing assemblies two different assemblies of a similar size.
+It is a measure of contiguity and it is one means of comparing two different assemblies of a similar size.